Nictiz/HL7-mappings/ada_2_hl7/peri/2_2/kernset_aanleverbericht/ReadMe.txt

 The folder "kernset_aanleverbericht/payload" contains the stylesheet that does the conversion for the payload: "REPC_EX004014NL_Kernset_2_2_4.xsl"
 This xslt uses the "../../../peri20_include.xsl" and ../../../../hl7/hl7_include.xsl which is meant to be reused by other/different transactions (such as 'acute overdracht' or 'Kernset 2.3').

 The folder 'ada_instance' contains two sample ada instance files.
 They are in no way functionally valid (i.e. the situation can probably not be validated in real life).
-The subfolder result contains the result of the conversion for these two sample files.
+The subfolder result contains the result of the conversion.

 The ADA user front-end for Kernset 2.2 can be found here: https://decor.nictiz.nl/art-decor/ada-data/projects/kernset/views/kernset_aanleverbericht_index.xhtml